Reviewed By Andreas Zabczyk Nov 07, 2009 Updated Aug 23, 2017

 Gem cutters in Thailand, Sri Lanka and India have traditionally cut colored stones to maximize their color.
 Dark-colored gems are often cut with a slight window to lighten the color, while less saturated colors are cut with a larger pavilion to deepen the color.
 Custom-cut gems follow the precision cutting style of the diamond industry, that aims to achieve optimum angles to maximize brilliance.

-In many developing countries it was common to maximize weight retention when cutting a gem.
-This meant that, given a particular piece of rough material, the goal was to cut it in such a way that the carat weight of the final product would be as high was possible.
-This economic strategy undoubtedly led to some of the cutting defects associated with so-called "native cuts."
-It wasn't actually bad cutting that led to the less than desirable results; the stone was cut that way by design.
+In many developing countries it used to be a common practice to maximize weight retention when cutting a gem.
+This meant that rough material would be cut in such a way that the carat weight of the final product would be as high as possible.
+This economic strategy undoubtedly led to some of the cutting defects associated with so-called "native cuts".
+It wasn't actually bad cutting that led to the less than desirable results; the stone was cut that way by intention.

-These days many Asian cutters know that well-cut stones will attract a better price in the market so the economic strategy has changed.
-But they still tend to cut to maximize color.
-The slightly bulbous pavilion you see on some "native-cut" stones means that many of these stones have longer light paths resulting in a gem with richer color than many "precision cut" gems that remove all excess material from the finished stone.
+These days many Asian cutters know that well-cut stones will attract a better price, so the economic strategy has changed.
+However, they still tend to cut to maximize color.
+The slightly bulbous pavilion you see on some "native-cut" stones means that many of these stones have longer light paths, resulting in gems with richer colors than many "precision cut" gems that remove all excess material from the finished stone.